 - data from relevant sources such as the European Centre for Disease Prevention and Control and the World Health Organisation.

 The European Council has adopted a Recommendation on the gradual lifting of the temporary restrictions on non-essential travel into the EU on 30 June.
 Travel restrictions were lifted for countries listed in the recommendation.
 The list is updated, in principle, every two weeks.

-Based on the criteria and conditions set out in the Recommendation, and on the updated list published by the Council on 22 October, Member States should start lifting the travel restrictions at the external borders for residents of the following third countries:
+Based on the criteria and conditions set out in the Recommendation, updated by the Council on 16 December, Member States should gradually lift the travel restrictions at the external borders for residents of the following third countries:

 - New Zealand